Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Punctured invariants and the gluing formalism

 A \textit{global decorated type} $\btau$ is a tuple $(\tau, \bA)$ with $\tau$ a global type and $\bA$ a function from $V(G)$ to a monoid of curve classes of $X$.
 We say a global type $\tau$ or a global decorated type $\btau = (\tau, \bA)$ is realizable if there exists a tropical map to $\Sigma(X)$ with associated global type $\tau$. \end{definition}

-A punctured map $(C^{\circ}/W,\bp,f)$ is \textit{marked by $\btau$}, defined in \cite[Def.3.6]{ACGSPunc}, if it lies in the closure of the locus of punctured maps of type $\btau$ in the moduli space of punctured maps.
+A \textit{marking by $\btau$} of a punctured map $(C^{\circ}/W,\bp,f)$ is defined in \cite[Def.3.7]{ACGSPunc}.
+Roughly speaking, a map is marked by $\btau$ if the genus decorated dual graph of the curve $C$ admits a contraction to $(G_{\btau},\bg_{\btau})$, the image of each nodes and punctured points lies in the associated logarithmic strata of the cone $\bsigma$, both the contact orders of non-contracted edges and legs and the curve classes after contraction are determined by $\btau$.
 The following theorem in \cite{ACGSPunc} lays the foundation of the punctured Gromov-Witten theory.

 \begin{theorem}\cite[Thm A]{ACGSPunc} Let $\btau$ be a global decorated type.
-Then the moduli space $\scrM(X/B,\btau)$ of $\btau$-decorated basic stable punctured maps to $X\rightarrow B$ is a Deligne-Mumford logarithmic algebraic stack and is proper over $B$. \end{theorem}
+Then the moduli space $\scrM(X/B,\btau)$ of $\btau$-marked basic stable punctured maps to $X\rightarrow B$ is a Deligne-Mumford logarithmic algebraic stack and is proper over $B$. \end{theorem}

 The insights of Olsson's category of logarithmic schemes \cite{OlssonMartinC2003Lgaa} lead to the concept of Artin fans.
-As defined in \cite[\S 2.2]{ACGS17Decom}, the Artin fans $\cA_X$ and $\cA_B$ of $X$ and $B$ are the algebraic stacks constructed by gluing the quotient stacks of the affine toric varieties associated to the monoids of the stalks of $\ol{\cM}_X$ under the maximal torus actions.
-The Artin fans play an important role in the virtual theory and connect the tropical picture with the log picture.
+As defined in \cite[\S 2.2]{abramovich2020decomposition}, for a log Deligne-Mumford stack $X$, the Artin fan of $X$ is the algebraic stack constructed by gluing toric quotient stacks, called Artin cones, of stalks of $\ol{\cM}_X$.
+Let $\ol{x}$ be a geometric point on $X$ and let $P_{\ol{x}}$ be $\ol{\cM}_{X,\ol{x}}$.
+We define an Artin cone $\cA_{\ol{x}} = [\spec \kk[P_{\ol{x}}]/\spec \kk[P_{\ol{x}}^{\gp}]]$.
+The generization of points results in open embeddings of Artin cones.
+The Artin fan $\cA_X$ is the colimit of Artin cones along all points.
+Artin fans play an important role in the virtual theory and connect the tropical picture with the log picture.